Koha-Community/kohadocs/source/patrons.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Most fees and fines will be charged automatically if the :ref:`fines cron job <fines-label>` is running:
+Most fees and fines will be charged automatically if the :ref:`fines cron job <cron-fines-label>` is running:

--  Fines will be charged based on your :ref:`Circulation & fines rules <circulation-and-fine-rules-label>`
+-  Fines will be charged based on your :ref:`circulation and fines rules <circulation-and-fines-rules-label>`

--  Hold fees will be charged based on the rules you set in the :ref:`Patron types & categories <patron-categories-label>` administration area
+-  Hold fees will be charged based on the rules you set in the :ref:`Patron types and categories <patron-categories-label>` administration area

 -  Rental fees will be charged based on the settings in your :ref:`Item iypes <item-types-label>` administration area